 Data decryption is performed at the source side, after data is transported back from the target side.
 As a result, encryption keys are not passed to the target side, which helps avoid data interception.

 The decryption process includes the following steps.
-Note that steps 1 and 2 are required only if you decrypt the file on the Veeam Agent computer other than the computer where the file was encrypted.
+Keep in mind that steps 1 and 2 are required only if you decrypt the file on the Veeam Agent computer other than the computer where the file was encrypted.

 - You select the backup from which you want to restore data.
 Veeam Agent for Microsoft Windows notifies you that one or more files in the backup chain are encrypted and requires a password.